Santa Rosa, CA Drug and Alcohol Statistics

 When it comes to the costs of drug and alcohol rehab in Santa Rosa, don’t let something like not having insurance deter you from finding treatment.
 Insurance only offsets most of the indefinite costs, like room and board.
 However, there are plenty of options out there for all income levels.

-Low-cost and free rehabs are typically government-funded facilities.
+Low-cost and free drug rehabs in Santa Rosa are typically government-funded facilities.
 Funding usually comes from both the federal and state governments, as well as local town and county governments.
 These facilities also operate the same as your standard treatment facility in that they offer medically-assisted detoxing, inpatient and outpatient care options, recovery housing, peer support group meetings, and mental health care, among other services.

-The only caveat for receiving low-cost or free drug and alcohol rehab in Santa Rosa is that you must meet certain criteria.
+The only caveat for receiving low-cost or free care at Santa Rosa drug rehabs is that you must meet certain criteria.
 This typically includes providing proof of:

 - U.S. citizenship and local residency